 The iPhone’s Face ID technology is great when it works, but some sunglasses frustratingly block it from working.
 There's been quite a bit of speculation as to the cause, and whether polarisation is a factor.

 Why do some sunglasses not work with Face ID?

 If, for example, you're wearing a pair of mid-silver or pink Ray-Ban shades, you'll find Face ID works perfectly: whether or not they are "Ray-Ban" or "Ray-Ban P" polarised lenses.
 However, if you switch to a blue or green pair -- again, polarised or unpolarised -- Face ID simply won't work.

-The root issue is the tinting of the sunglass lenses: the Face ID senses can't make out enough of your eyes behind the lenses.
+The root issue is the tinting of the sunglass lenses: the Face ID sensors can't make out enough of your eyes behind the lenses.